ddos-clearing-house/testbed/README.md

 It is hosted in docker containers using docker-compose.
 See the [readme](dashboard/README.md) for more information and instructions.

-## Attack nodes
+## 2. Attack nodes

-We make use of 5 small VMs located across the world to send DDoS traffic to a specified target on the testbed.
+We use 5 small VMs located across the world to send DDoS traffic to a specified target on the testbed.
 The nodes are set up and instructed using ansible.
 See the [ansible directory](/ansible) for the set up scripts and attack commands.

-## Ansible
+## 3. Ansible

-...
+[Ansible](https://www.ansible.com/) is a tool used mainly to automate the deployment and instruction of multiple systems simultaneously.
+The testbed uses Ansible to setup the attack nodes and to provide them the instructions to start or stop an attack.

+## Setup attack nodes

+The attack node setup is done using Ansible; follow this instructions in the corresponding [README](ansible/README.md).

-## Adding a partner on the testbed
+## Adding a partner (user) on the testbed
 ...

 ## Adding a new attack